Inflect logo

 • Microsoft Azure

 Bare Metal Bare metal server options are widely available from multiple providers.
-Companies like Hivelocity and phoenixNAP offer dedicated server solutions for workloads requiring maximum performance and direct hardware control.
+Operators like Hivelocity and phoenixNAP offer dedicated server solutions for performance-intensive workloads.

 Power Analysis

-Average Cost Of Power Industrial electricity rates are estimated between $0.07 and $0.09/kWh, as of September 2025, which is competitive for a primary US data center market.
-The state's diverse energy mix, featuring 41% natural gas and 34% nuclear, contributes to price stability.
+Average Cost Of Power Industrial electricity rates are estimated between $0.07 and $0.09/kWh, as of September 2025.
+This competitive pricing helps manage operational expenditures for high-density deployments.

 Market Access, Business & Tax Climate